SkyBlueRW/PortCon/README.md

 # Portfolio Construction with Convex optimization

-## Technical Details in Convex Optimization
+## Basic Technical Details in Convex Optimization

 Convex Optimization is the minimization of a convex function on a convex set.
 What makes a convex function special is that local information (gradient or so) can lead us to global opmima.